-Acknowledgments.
-The European West African Monsoon Project (WAMP) headed by Chris Thorncroft provided the opportunity to meet two different communities working on processes and on GCMs.
+The European project WAMP (West African Monsoon Project) headed by Chris Thorn-croft provided the opportunity to meet two different communities working on processes and on GCMs.
 The initial idea of developing a wake parameterization emerged from this meeting.
-We thank many colleagues at LMD and CNRM-GAME including Sandrine Bony, Benjamin Diviné, Frederic Hourdin, Alain Lahellec, Catherine Rio, Romain Roehrig, and others for numerous discussions and their comments throughout the development and the implementation of this new scheme.
-Susan Becker deserves many thanks for the English editing of the text; if there are still some errors, they were added afterward by us.
+We would like to thank many colleagues at LMD and CNRM-GAME such as Sandrine Bony, Benjamin Diviné, Frederic Hourdin, Alain Lahellec, Catherine Rio, Romain Roehrig ... for numerous discussions and their comments throughout the development and the implementation of this new scheme.
+Susan Becker deserves many thanks for the english editing of the text; if there are still some errors, they were added afterwards by us.
 Thanks also to the anonymous reviewers for their useful and pertinent comments that helped to improve the presentation of this series of papers.

-APPENDIX A
+APPENDIX A Estimation of the large-scale terms in the mass budget equations.